Urologic Disease Centers

 NIDDK Program Staff

-NIDDK funds Urologic Disease Centers via U54 or P20.
+NIDDK funds Urologic Disease Centers via U54 NIH external link or P20 NIH external link.
 Check the Current Funding Opportunities table for available opportunities.

 Resources and Services Available from the Urologic Disease Centers